Xavier-IV/xavier-iv/README.md

 You can check out [my landing page](https://zafranudin.dev/).

-Since I'm working on heavy NodeJS projects, I'm excited to work on Flutter to diversify my knowledge.
+Since I'm working on heavy NodeJS projects, I'm excited to work on Rails & Flutter to diversify my knowledge.

 ### 🎨 Projects